 Prolonged sitting can bring with it just as many potential health risks as prolonged standing.
 Here are some of the more well-known symptoms of prolonged sitting.
 Most of us have experienced these on a long train or bus or plane journey, but for those people who have to sit in pretty much the same position for long periods of time, they may well be more familiar with these:

-- Restricted circulation to extremities resulting in poor circulation in hands and feet.
+- Restricted flows to extremities resulting in poor circulation in hands and feet.

 - Cold feet/cold hands due to restricted blood flow.